Kawasaki Ninja ZX-7R: ZX-7 (J1, J2) 1991-92

 For the 1991 model year, the ZX-7 received a host of changes.
 An entirely new shorter-stroke engine was introduced with a bore of 71mm and a stroke of 47.3mm.
-The larger bore was permitted by the relocation of the cam drive chain from the center to the side of the engine.
-This new engine retained the 38mm Kehin carburetors from the H2 model but compression was reduced to 10.8:1.
-The valves are larger and are actuated via rocker-arm style cam followers instead of the direct bucket actuation on previous models.
+The cam drive chain was moved from the center to the side of the engine, resulting in a 22.6mm shorter crankshaft and narrower engine than previous models despite the larger bore.
+Other valve train changes include a roller chain replacing the silent chain type, single valve springs, and larger 29mm intake and 25mm exhaust valves actuated via rocker-arm style cam followers instead of the direct bucket actuation on previous models.
+The cylinder head was redesigned with a smaller 20 degree included valve angle for a more compact combustion chamber, and a steeper intake port with a more direct path to from the carburetors to the combustion chamber.
+Compression was reduced to 10.8:1.
+This new engine retained the 38mm Kehin CVKD carburetors from the H2 model.
 The oil cooler was changed to be an oil-to-coolant style heat exchanger.
+The engine features dual oil pumps, one dedicated to the lubrication of the engine and transmission, while the other is constantly circulating oil from the oil sump through the oil cooler.
+The J1 engine also received an updated clutch with one additional friction and steel plate along with a back torque limiter (slipper clutch) mechanism, which permits clutch slippage on high RPM downshifts to prevent wheel chatter.
 The J1 and J2 models were all deliberately restricted by Kawasaki to 100 hp due to fear of a potential European-wide horsepower limit.
-This is evidenced by the lower compression ratio of these models compared to the preceeding and suceeding models.
+This is evidenced by the lower compression ratio and milder cam profile of these models compared to the preceding and succeeding models.

 The chassis was lightened and now utilized the engine as a stressed member, removing the bolt on down tubes.
-The suspension was fitted with new KYB inverted 41mm forks that have adjustable rebound and preload.
+Steering stem, swing arm pivot, and axle diameters were all increased to provide additional rigidity.
 The rake angle is 24.5°.
+The suspension was fitted with new KYB inverted 41mm cartridge style forks that have adjustable preload and 12 way adjustable rebound.
+The rear suspension was updated with a more linear Uni-Trak rocker linkage, and a revised shock with 4 way rebound adjustment.
 Braking was improved with larger 320mm front rotors.
 The wheelbase was shortened to 1420mm.
+Rear tire size was increased to 180/55 VR17.
 This new model weighed roughly 4 lbs less than the prior year.
 The J2 model received a reduced spring rate in the rear in an effort to make the rear suspension less stiff.